Prepare and load your own data

 Files and directory structure

-You can have as many CSV and MCF files as you like, and they can be in multiple subdirectories.
+You can have as many CSV and MCF files as you like, and they can be in multiple subdirectories (with an additional configuration option).
 There must only be one JSON config file, in the top-level input directory.
 For example:

 my_data/